okeowo-cloud/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10-add.py: program adds two integers and returns the result.

 11-pow.py: program computes a to the power of b and return the value.

+12-fizzbuzz.py: program prints the numbers from 1 to 100 separated by a space.
+For multiples of three print Fizz instead of the number and for multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.